masalinas/doc-minio-docker/README.md

 docker-compose -d up
 ```

-We can access to Minio operator at this url and create a bucket called **samples** and upload the file **people.parquet** to test from python
+We can access to Minio operator at this url and create a bucket called **samples** and upload the file **people.parquet** to test from a python client

 ```shell
 http://localhost:9100

 ```

-Execute this python sample to load the parquet file **people.parquet**
+Execute this python client to load the parquet file **people.parquet**

 ```shell
 import boto3